seadowg/seadowg.github.com/_drafts/how-to-git-with-github.md

 - Update `master` (with a `git pull upstream/master`) and then perform a `git rebase master` in PR's branch and solve conflicts as they come up
 - Update PR with `git push -f`

-Ok those are the "basics".
+OK those are the "basics".
 The next section is mainly going to deal with "dependent PRs" - when you have one pull request that uses a feature branch that is based off **another feature branch** rather than `master`.
-You should avoid this at all costs but sometimes it's necessary when working on dependent changes while earlier ones are reviewed.
+You should avoid this at all costs, but sometimes it's necessary when working on dependent changes while earlier ones are reviewed.

 ### Updating dependent PR  after original merged to master